syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/appearance.md

 **Predefined Palettes**

-Currently, Chart supports only Metro palette.
+Currently, Chart supports three types of palette and Metro palette is the default palette for SfChart.

+These predefined palettes are

+* Metro
+* Pineapple
+* TomatoSpectrum

 {% highlight c# %}